 Everyone who has a home garden knows the burden of cleaning out the weeds.
 It is the most tedious thing in the world!
-But, if you keep guinea pigs as pets you might want to stop for a second and read this article.
-The guinea pigs can consume some types of weeds, and you might just have them in your garden.
-Of course, there are many types of weed, but trust me it is worth your time to explore them in detail because some of them are a nice tasty treat for the guinea pigs!
+But, if you keep guinea pigs as pets, you might want to stop for a second and read this article.

 Can guinea pigs eat weeds?
-Guinea pigs can eat only certain types of weeds because some weeds can be poisonous for them.
-Guinea pigs can eat the following types of weeds: cleavers, chickweed, dandelion weeds, oxalis, plantain, yarrow, white clover, and nut grass.
+Guinea pigs can eat certain weeds such as cleavers, chickweed, dandelion weeds, plantain, hawthorn, white and red clover, yarrow, white clover, groundsel, and nut grass.
 However, some weeds cannot be eaten as they are poisonous to them.

-- Antioxidants – are nutrients that can strengthen our immunity, and they fight the free radicals which cause most of the diseases in guinea pigs.
+These are nutrients that can strengthen your pet’s immunity, and they fight free radicals, which can cause most of the diseases in guinea pigs.

-- Lots of energy, healthy cells, and organs – the B vitamins are essential for the health of every cell in the body.
-When the cells are in good health, the whole organism works perfectly and it will be kept in good shape.
-Vitamins B1, B2, B5, B6, and B12 are usually present in most types of weeds; they keep all internal organs healthy, also the skin, and eyesight too.
-These vitamins also help with converting everything the cavy consumes into energy, and they also create new blood cells.
+The B vitamins are essential for the health of every cell in the guinea pigs’ bodies.
+When the cells are in good health, the whole organism works perfectly, and it will be kept in good shape.
+Vitamins B1, B2, B5, B6, and B12 are usually present in most types of weeds; they keep all internal organs healthy, the skin, and eyesight too.
+These vitamins also help convert everything the cavy consumes into energy, creating new blood cells.

-- Scurvy prevention – our guinea pigs can only survive if they get enough vitamin C in their diets.
-They need this on a daily basis, otherwise, they will have many health problems, and they are more prone to the disease called scurvy.
+Guinea pigs can only survive if they get enough vitamin C in their diets.
+They need this daily.
+Otherwise, they will have many health problems, and they are more prone to a disease called scurvy.
 This disease will appear only when they have a deficit of vitamin C.

-- Healthy blood – without enough iron, the blood isn’t healthy and this triggers different problems.
+Without enough iron, the blood isn’t healthy, which triggers different problems.
 Lack of iron makes the organism tired and fatigued, there is no appetite, and there is a rapid, unhealthy weight loss.
-But, weeds have good amounts of iron, and this way the guinea pig can fight off any risk of anemia.
-Some of them also have vitamin K, which produces a blood protein prothrombin, which is also essential for healthy blood.
+But, weeds have good amounts of iron, and this way, the guinea pig can fight off any risk of anemia.
+Some of them also have vitamin K, which produces a blood protein prothrombin, essential for healthy blood.

 Nutrition Facts of Weeds